 - Changing a requirement or rule

-- Naming someone to get copies of mail DTA sends you, or talk to DTA on your behalf (See Can someone else apply for me? on choosing to appoint an Authorized Representative)
+- Naming someone to get copies of mail DTA sends you, or talk to DTA on your behalf (See What is an Authorized Representative? on choosing to appoint an Authorized Representative)

-- Providing an auxiliary aid (such as an ASL interpreter)
+- Providing an auxiliary aid (such as an ASL interpreter or large print notices)